 Further, until all of the factors affecting mainland moose are fully understood and hopefully removed or minimized, bringing in more moose (at great expense and high stress to the animals involved) may result in these animals dying of the same causes (i.e. poaching, range abandonment due to lack of security, the brain worm, some yet to be discovered health problems, etc.).

 Within the order of 1,000 mainland moose remaining, there should not have been a genetic “inbreeding” problem develop.
 This issue is currently being studied.
 If inbreeding (or a lack of genetic diversity) is found to be a problem, the mainland population could be augmented by bringing animals from New Brunswick, which are of the same genetic background, as they were at one time a continuous population.

 The public can help by reporting moose sightings.
 Valuable information about location, habitat, and health can be gained from sighting reports.
-Further if a moose is reported repeatedly in the same general location, Department of Lands and Forestry staff will investigate.
+Further if a moose is reported repeatedly in the same general location, Department of Natural Resources and Renewables staff will investigate.
 In some cases these may be “sick” animals, which would be studied to learn more about possible health and condition problems.
 In some cases these sick animals can be brought into a special quarantine facility at the Provincial Wildlife Park in Shubenacadie where they can be monitored and studied by a veterinarian who is a wildlife health specialist.